-A. At least sixty (60) days prior to the beginning of the fiscal year, the mayor shall submit to the council a proposed operating budget in the form required by this charter.
+- A. At least sixty (60) days prior to the beginning of the fiscal year, the mayor shall submit to the council a proposed operating budget in the form required by this Charter.
 At the meeting of the council at which the operating budget is submitted, the council shall order a public hearing on it and shall cause to be published in the official journal at least ten (10) days prior to the date of such hearing the time and place of the hearing, a general summary of the proposed budget and the times and places where copies of the proposed budget are available for public inspection.
 At the time and place so advertised, the council shall hold a public hearing on the budget as submitted.
 Changes in the proposed operating budget by the council shall be by the favorable vote of at least a majority of the membership of the council.
 The budget shall be finally adopted not later than fifteen (15) days prior to the end of the current fiscal year.
-Upon final adoption, the budget as finally adopted shall be reproduced and sufficient copies shall be made available for use by all offices, departments and agencies of the City government.
-Copies shall be available for public use in the office of the clerk and additional copies may be purchased at cost.

-B. Upon failure of the council to adopt a budget prior to the end of the current fiscal year, the budget as proposed by the mayor shall become effective.
+Upon final adoption, the budget shall be in effect for the budget year and copies shall be filed with the clerk of the council.
+The budget as finally adopted shall be reproduced and sufficient copies shall be made available for use by all offices, departments and agencies of the City government.
+Copies shall be available for public use in the office of the clerk and additional copies may be purchased at cost. - B. Upon failure of the council to adopt a budget prior to the end of the current fiscal year, the budget as proposed by the mayor shall become effective.